Iubenda logo

 Performing a GDPR data audit involves a systematic review of an organization’s data processing activities.
 Begin by identifying and documenting all data processes, including the types of personal data collected, purposes and legal justifications, and third-party sharing.
 Assess the legal basis for each processing activity and ensure data minimization by collecting only necessary data.
 Evaluate the integrity and security measures in place to protect personal data from unauthorized access or alteration.

-From an organizational standpoint, consider the appointment of a Data Protection Officer (DPO) and involve them in the audit process.
+From an organizational standpoint, consider the appointment of a Data Protection Officer (DPO) and involve them in the data protection audit.
 Review privacy policies and notices to ensure they are up-to-date and compliant with latest requirements.
 Also assess procedures for handling data subject rights, security measures and maintain comprehensive records of data processing activities, as well as of consents obtained.

 You can also consider implementing training programs to educate employees about data protection obligations.
 Keep monitoring and improving processes to adapt to changing technology and regulations.